 Cardamom – Cardamom is made from the seeds of a plant that resembles ginger.
 The flavor of cardamom includes spicy, minty, and citrus notes.

-Ginger– Ginger has a sweet and spicy flavor to it that is very warming, a perfect spice for chai tea.
+Ginger– Ginger has a sweet and spicy flavor to it that is very warm, a perfect spice for chai tea.

 Cloves– Cloves have a strong aromatic flavor that intensifies the flavors of other spices such as cinnamon and cardamom.
-Cloves are also very warming.
+Cloves are also very warm.